8ta4/blog/drafts/Is pitting AIs against each other in a feedback loop overkill for generating text?.md

-I'm trying to design a system for text generation.
+I'm sketching out a system for text generation and wanted to get your take on the architecture.

-My idea is a refinement loop where AIs compete to improve a piece of text.
-Here's the process:
+The idea is an iterative refinement loop.
+You have two AIs competing to improve a draft.
+The process goes like this:

-1. The process starts with a baseline draft.
+1. You start with a baseline text.

-1. One AI rewrites that draft to improve it.
+1. One AI takes a pass at rewriting it.

-1. A different AI compares the new version to the original and picks the winner.
+1. Then, a completely different AI compares the new version to the original and just picks the better one.

-1. The winning draft becomes the new baseline for the next round.
+1. Whichever version wins becomes the new baseline for the next round.

-This process repeats until the baseline draft wins a round, which signals that the rewritten version is no longer an improvement.
+You just keep running that loop until the baseline draft wins, which means the latest rewrite wasn't an improvement.

-I've documented my thinking on GitHub [here](https://github.com/8ta4/spam).
+I dumped my thoughts into a repo [here](https://github.com/8ta4/spam).

-The success hinges on the subjective call of the AI that picks the winner.
+The effectiveness hinges on the subjective call of the AI that picks the winner.
 Beauty is in the AI of the beholder.

-There are probably practical reasons why this isn't a more common approach.

-What are the superior alternatives to this approach?
+There are probably practical reasons why this isn't a more common setup.
+What are the superior alternatives I'm not thinking of?